anmolgarg/plotbox/docs/source/distribution.rst

 ---------------------------------------

 1. Run setup
-2. Cd docs/ and run makehtml to build modules rst files
+2. Cd docs/ and run makehtml to build modules rst files and build html locally (optional)
 3. Commit and push to github for readthedocs to update

 .. code:: sh